GURURAJ-MR/Face-Recognition-and-Identification-Repository/README.md

 # Face Recognition and Identification Repository
- ace Recognition and Identification using OpenCV Python
+ Face Recognition and Identification using OpenCV Python